 - The horror channel Scream was owned by a joint venture between Canwest and Corus, and later Shaw and Corus (note that Corus was originally a spin-out of Shaw, but the voting majority is still held by the Shaw family.
 This oddity becomes important in just a few moments).
 In 2009, it re-branded as Dusk, and slipped to focus more on suspense-driven programming such as Supernatural rather than "blood and guts" horror.

-- This re-branding would be short-lived; after stunting with a marathon of the film Ghost on March 22, 2012, the network was replaced the next day by ABC Spark, which is a Canadian version of the network then known as ABC Family.
+- This re-branding would be short-lived; after stunting with a marathon of the film Ghost on March 22, 2012, the network was shut down and replaced the next day by ABC Spark, which is a Canadian version of the network then known as ABC Family.
 Much like the transition from Discovery Kids to Nickelodeon, ABC Spark is legally considered a different channel, but it replaced Dusk on most of its former channel allotments.
 Apparently, the replacement was intentional: CRTC rules dictate that if a company "related" to a television provider owns television services of its own, the provider must carry three services owned by "unrelated", third-party companies for each first-party service it carries.
 Because the Shaw family effectively controls both, Corus is considered to be "related" to Shaw, and for whatever reason, Shaw did not want to have to add three more third-party networks so it could have Dusk alongside ABC Spark, so it just sacrificed Dusk instead.